-Alicia Ogawa is the director of the Project on Japanese Corporate Governance and Stewardship at Columbia Business School’s Center on Japanese Economy and Business, and an assistant adjunct Professor at Columbia’s School of International and Public Affairs.
-Since 2008, she has been a consultant to one of the largest U.S.-based activist hedge funds.
-Until 2006, she was managing director at Lehman Brothers, where she was responsible for managing the firm’s global equity research product.
-Prior to joining Lehman Brothers, Professor Ogawa spent 15 years in Tokyo, where she was a top-rated bank analyst and director of research for Nikko Citigroup.
+She spent a decade as an assistant adjunct Professor at Columbia’s School of International and Public Affairs running graduate seminars on Environmental, Social, and Corporate Governance issues.
+Between 2000-2006, she was managing director at Lehman Brothers in New York City, where she was responsible for managing the firm’s global equity research product.
+Prior to joining Lehman Brothers, Ogawa spent 15 years in Tokyo, where she was a top-rated bank analyst and director of research for Nikko Citigroup.

 She is currently a member of the board of directors of the Maureen and Mike Mansfield Foundation, and a member of the board of directors of Pure Earth, a global NGO dedicated to addressing lead and mercury pollution.
 She graduated from Barnard College and earned a master’s degree in international affairs at Columbia University School of International and Public Affairs.